-- We next prove that the problem is NP-hard, but also show that it essentially becomes a monotone submodular maximization problem. - Leveraging this nice functional property, we propose a greedy algorithm that achieves a (1-1/e)-approximation to the optimal solution of the original NP-hard problem.
-Furthermore, to make the greedy algorithm practical and scalable for large graphs, we provide an $(\epsilon, \delta)$ -approximation Monte Carlo estimator that enables an efficient computation of the key quantity required in the algorithm operation with provable guarantee. - Finally, we present extensive simulation results on various realworld graphs to demonstrate the efficacy and scalability of our greedy algorithm.
+- First, we present a system model and provide its mathematical analysis to set the stage for the optimization problem. - We next prove that the problem is NP-hard, but also show that it essentially becomes a monotone submodular maximization problem. - Leveraging this nice functional property, we propose a greedy algorithm that achieves a (1-1/e)-approximation to the optimal solution of the original NP-hard problem.
+Furthermore, to make the greedy algorithm practical and scalable for large graphs, we provide an (ε, δ) -approximation Monte Carlo estimator that enables an efficient computation of the key quantity required in the algorithm operation with provable guarantee. - Finally, we present extensive simulation results on various realworld graphs to demonstrate the efficacy and scalability of our greedy algorithm.
 In particular, the simulation results show that our algorithm significantly outperforms other baseline algorithms based on various centrality measures.